 - a.
 Comprehensive livelihood projects for Socio-economic betterment of the SCs: There will be no fixed income limits of the beneficiaries.
 However, it shall be ensured that while selecting beneficiaries, priority is accorded to the families/persons having annual income not more than Rs.
 2.50 lakh per annum.
-SHGs having SC majority members will also be eligible. - b.
+SC members of SC majority group will also be eligible. - b.
 Infrastructure Development projects: The SC dominated villages would be eligible for implementation of projects.
 In addition, the infrastructure augmentation can also be taken up in the Government Institutions empaneled for imparting the Skill Development Activities under the Scheme. - c.
-Projects for construction/expansion of Residential Schools & hostels: SC concentrated Districts will be given preference. - d.
+Projects for construction/expansion of Residential Schools in SC concentrated Districts and Aspirational Districts will be given preference. - d.
 Only those activities/projects would be considered/taken up for funding under the scheme which could not be funded from any other scheme under the umbrella of State SCSP in order to avoid any duplication.

-4. Special Provisions for SC Women and Disabled:
+4. Funds allocation for different groups and activities:

 - a.
-Up to 15 % of the total Grants released to the States/UTs will be utilized exclusively on viable income generating economic development schemes/ programmes for SC women. - b.
-In order to give necessary impetus for economic development of women, participation of at least 30% women candidates may be ensured in the skill development programmes. - c.
-States/UTs may also promote Scheduled Caste Women Cooperatives engaged in production and marketing of consumer goods and services.

-5. Special Provisions for North Eastern States: 2% of the total budget allocation for the scheme component will be earmarked for those North Eastern States which implement Scheduled Caste Sub Plan for SCs.

-6. Fund Allocation Criteria: This component is being implemented by 28 States/UTs.
+At least 15 % of the total Grants released to the States/UTs will be utilized exclusively on viable income generating economic development schemes/programmes for SC women. - b.
+At least 10% of the SCA released in a year has to be utilized for skill development programmes undertaken in accordance with Guidelines for Skill Development. - c.
+Up to 30 % of the CA released in a year can be utilized for infrastructural development programs. - d.
+In order to give necessary impetus for economic development of women, participation of at least 30% women candidates may be ensured in the skill development programmes. - e.
+States/UTs may also promote Scheduled Caste Women Cooperatives engaged in production and marketing of consumer goods and services. - 5.
+Special Provisions for North Eastern States: 2% of the total budget allocation for the scheme component will be earmarked for those North Eastern States which implement Scheduled Caste Sub Plan for SCs. - 6.
+Criteria for Notional Allocation of funds: This component is being implemented by 28 States/UTs.
 To start with, the Head Wise Allocation of funds i.e. 'States other than NER Head', 'NER Head', 'Admin Head', 'UT without Legislation Head' etc. are done.
 Thereafter, funds under the Grant-in-Aid component of the Scheme for each of these heads will be distributed to the State Governments/Union Territory Administrations based on 2 criteria as follows:

-50% of the available funds under the concerned head will be notionally allocated in proportion of the Scheduled Caste population of the States/UTs w.r.t. the total SC population of the States covered under that head.
+50% of the available funds under the concerned head will be notionally allocated inproportion of the Scheduled Caste population of the States/UTs w.r.t. the total SC population of the States covered under that head.
 For example, under NER Head of Accounts, funds are released under this scheme to the North East States of Assam, Manipur, Sikkim and Tripura.
 As per the 2011 Census, the total SC population of Assam, Manipur, Sikkim and Tripura is 3011556 and in Assam alone it is 2231321.
 Therefore, the SC population of Assam in percentage term is 74.09%.
 So the notional allocation for Assam would be 74.09 % of the total funds allocated under the NER Head.